How to Handle Credit Card Payments Like a Boss

 - Minimum Amount Due: The smallest payment a customer can make each statement period to keep the account in good standing.
 If you only pay the minimum payment, you will incur interest charges on the unpaid balance.

-- Penalty APR: A higher APR the credit card company charges on new transactions, after the customer has made late payments, or otherwise did not abide by the Cardmember Agreement.
+- Penalty APR: A higher APR the credit card company may charge on new transactions, after the customer has made late payments, or otherwise did not abide by the Cardmember Agreement.
 If you become more than sixty days late, some credit card companies may apply the penalty APR to your existing balance.